DFE-Digital/apply-the-service-standard-in-dfe/app/views/service-assurance/partials/_get-discovery-peer-review-report.md

 Once you've read the report, the product or delivery manager has 10 working days to accept or challenge it.

 ### To accept the report
-If the team agree with what's written in the report, you can accept it on [your dashboard](link to service) in the Service assessment plus service.
+If the team agree with what's written in the report, you can accept it on [your dashboard](link to service) in the Service assessment service.

 ### To challenge the report
 Arrange next steps and email the service assessment team at [serviceassessment.plus@education.gov.uk](mailto:serviceassessment.plus@education.gov.uk).